Disabling or Enabling a Chat Room

 If the chat room’s history persists (chat room history persistence is an optional setting on a category that applies to all rooms within the category; the default is that it is persisted, but can be turned off by setting the category’s Enable Chat History to false), the content is preserved when the chat room is disabled.
 However, that content will not appear in searches during the time that the chat room remains in a disabled state.
 If you later enable the chat room, users can search for messages that were posted before the chat room was disabled.

 For details about disabling and enabling chat rooms by using the Windows PowerShell command-line interface, see "Room Management" in Configuring Persistent Chat Server by Using Windows PowerShell Cmdlets.
+To disable a chat room, use a command similar to this:

 For details about configuring chat rooms, see Configure Rooms in the Deployment documentation.